haile12michael12/Multivendor-ecommerce-website/README.md

 # 🛒 Multi Vendor Ecommerce Project (Laravel 10)

 A complete **Multi Vendor Ecommerce Platform** built with **Laravel 10**.
-This project covers everything from **Laravel fundamentals (A–Z)** to advanced ecommerce features, making it a solid base for learning, professional use, or commercial deployment.
+This project to advanced ecommerce features, making it a solid base for professional use, or commercial deployment.

 ---